Frequently asked questions

 What if I sleep walk?

 SnoreCam captures it.
-Sleepwalking, sleep talking, getting up to the bathroom — these are all motion or audio triggers that wake the camera.
+Sleepwalking, sleep talking, getting up to the bathroom — these are all motion or audio triggers that save a 30-second clip from the always-watching camera.
 Many users find the morning highlights of these events genuinely useful to share with a sleep specialist or partner who's been telling them about it for years.

 What if I get hot and take off clothes during the night?